 # Log debug output to a file

-Common errors often relate to:
+Common errors usually come down to:

 terraform plan -replace="resource.address" to force a recreation of the problematic resource, which refreshes its state.depends_on to manage dependencies between resources created in the same configuration.Using GitLab?
 You might be interested in the following guide too: